 Jasmine is Attorney under a Lasting Power of Attorney (LPA) for her mother, Lilian.
-Lilian had been self-funding her care home fees in a private care home for 16 months.
+Lilian had been self-funding her care home fees in a private care home based in South West England for 16 months.

 When her savings approached the capital limit of £23,250 Jasmine asked Social Services to help pay Lilian’s care fees under the “paying for care rules”.
 Jasmine felt that Lilian needed to remain in her current care home because they were skilled in managing Lilian’s acute anxiety.